Czarina Arevalo

 Czarina Mae Arevalo (born 14 May 1985) is a Filipino former professional tennis player.

 Born in Ilocos Norte, Arevalo competed for the Philippines Fed Cup team from 2000 to 2008, appearing in a record 32 ties.
-She won 14 singles and 11 doubles rubbers during her Fed Cup career.
+She won 14 singles and 11 doubles rubbers during her Fed Cup career (win-loss record of 25–28).

 Arevalo represented her country at the 2003 Afro-Asian Games, 2006 Asian Games and in multiple editions of the Southeast Asian Games.
 She was a five-time Southeast Asian Games medalist.